mailanetworks/Zabbix-agent/README.md

 # Zabbix-agent
-Zabbix Agent for vyos
+Zabbix Agent for vyos 1.2
+(Only works on 1.2, there are others that have done for 1.1.x)

-Agent configurable using the same command line from System
+This agent is configurable using the same command line interface.

-After installation:
+After installation you set the configuration options:

 set system zabbix-agent ...